lewxdev/eslint-config/README.md

 # @lewxdev/eslint-config

-An opinionated, shareable ESLint configuration for my projects.
+An opinionated ESLint config with a focus on clarity, consistency, and DX.
+I'm currently migrating all my project to use this configuration, so it's still a work in progress.

 ## Usage